poshenchang/online-chatroom/README.md

 ```bash
 openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365 -nodes
 ```
+If you want to use existing private key and self-signed certificate, save them in the same directory as the binaries `server`/`client`.

 4. Run server with a specified port
 ```bash